A Fantabulous Tea

 Lemon mini cakes

-spinach filling for puff pastry savories and coming up with a really delicious recipe it was determined that it was not a good thing to even think about right now so I wound up with an artichoke and cheese and a pesto and cheese substitute.
+Most everything was from a tried and true recipe but after extensive testing a spinach filling for puff pastry savories and coming up with a really delicious recipe it was determined that it was not a good thing to even think about right now so I wound up with an artichoke and cheese and a pesto and cheese substitute.
 It was OK but neither of them really filled out the puff, not enough to it.
 Maybe I'll try adding an egg to the mixture next time and see if that helps add substance.
 Washing off the marinade from the artichokes, or using plain artichoke hearts, might also help allow more artichokes to be added to the mixture.

 The scones were a hit.
 I've learned through my biscuit adventures to handle with care.
-I used Martha Stewart's Blueberry Scone recipe, but I halved the amount of blueberries and considered myself lucky to get the fresh blueberries I needed.
+I used

 Miniature versions of the lemon cake I made for Deb earlier this summer were the the center piece for the desserts.
 Cooking with my sister is always fun.
 It's great to see what she comes up with.